younginnovations/internship-challenges/readme.md

 * [BackEnd](https://github.com/younginnovations/internship-challenges/tree/master/programming/petroleum-report)
 * [Design](https://docs.google.com/forms/d/e/1FAIpQLSeAZV8uZKjy2B7kafzXxwHZvnM-sG1vWWp8Og0ol081hl6xaQ/viewform)

-For frontend and backend programming, after the completion of the challenge, please submit your application from [here](https://docs.google.com/forms/d/e/1FAIpQLSeAZV8uZKjy2B7kafzXxwHZvnM-sG1vWWp8Og0ol081hl6xaQ/viewform).
+For backend programming, after the completion of the challenge, please submit your application from [here](https://docs.google.com/forms/d/e/1FAIpQLSeAZV8uZKjy2B7kafzXxwHZvnM-sG1vWWp8Og0ol081hl6xaQ/viewform).
 The submission of multiple incomplete or poor solutions will weaken your application.

 If you are able to complete the task fully, and the work is of good quality, we will progress you to the next round of the internship application process.